PhilippMayr/NKOS-bibliography/README.md

 # NKOS bibliography

-In this bibliography we cover mostly workshop content from the past NKOS workshops.
+In this bibliography we cover mostly workshop content from the past NKOS workshops and NKOS special issues.

 All paper presentations from the NKOS workshops are stored in single bibtex files (`ECDL[year].bib`, `TPDL[year].bib`).
 Introduction presentations are not covered in the bib files.
 See folder `bibtex`.